 Our twice-yearly network meetings offer community and civic engagement administrators (faculty and staff) the opportunity to connect with NC Campus Compact staff and colleagues at other schools.
 Starting in 2019 we launched a six-year professional development curriculum for the meetings.
 The curriculum framework is drawn from The Community Engagement Professional in Higher Education: A Competency Model for an Emerging Field and the Community Engagement Professional’s Guidebook: A Companion to the Community Engagement Professional in Higher Education.
 Each NC Campus Compact member institution received a copy of the Guidebook.
 Special thanks to NC Campus Compact Advisory Board members Dr. Lane Perry, Executive Director, Center for Community Engagement and Service Learning, Western Carolina University, and Bob Frigo, Associate Director, Kernodle Center for Service Learning and Community Engagement, Elon University, for assisting with the curriculum design and facilitation.

-In addition to the professional development session, the meeting includes lunch and NC Campus Compact updates, and time for member campuses to share their highlights.
+In addition to the professional development session, the meeting includes lunch, NC Campus Compact updates, and time for member campuses to share their highlights.

 Network meetings occur in early August and early January.
 We are always seeking member campuses to host the August network meetings.
 The January meetings are virtual.
 Campuses can download an overview of host responsibilities here.
 These events are only open to representatives from campuses in the NC Campus Compact network.
 Campuses may send multiple representatives.
 There is no charge to attend but participants must RSVP.

 Past Network Meetings (Highlights)

 Professional Development Topic: “Facilitating Faculty Development and Support”

 We launched Year Three of the Six Year professional development curriculum with a focus on faculty support.
 The session included an overview of Chapter 9, a scan of how campuses across the state are engaging faculty, and small group discussions.